-The Petzl Spirit Express is its main competitor and has a similar non-wiregate keylock design.
+The Petzl Spirit Express is its main competitor and has a similar solid gate keylock design.
 The Spirit is a little lighter, little easier to pull rope through, and the Spirit has grooves in the gate that make it a little easier to do reachy clips.
-We prefer the Spirit but the Positron is much less expensive ($16 vs $20 for the Spirit).
+We prefer the Spirit, but the Black Diamond Positron is much less expensive ($16 vs $22 for the Spirit).
 Since the Positron also is a great biner, we wouldn't hesitate to recommend it if you are on a budget.
-Or, $15 you can also get the high-scoring Wild Country Nitro Quickdraw which is much lighter than the Positron but comes with a wiregate (no keylock).
+Or, for $15 you can also get the high-scoring Wild Country Nitro Quickdraw which is much lighter than the Black Diamond Positron but comes with a wiregate (no keylock).
 If you just want the most carabiner for your money, it's hard to go wrong with the Mad Rock UltraLight Quickdraw for $15.
-Keep in mind those are retail prices and you maybe find much better deals by searching our Pricefinder for a quickdraw sale.

 OutdoorGearLab Editors' Hands-on Review

-Due to the keylock gate design, this one of the easiest carabiners to unclip from bolt hangers on steep routes.
+Due to the keylock gate design, the Black Diamond Positron one of the easiest carabiners to unclip from bolt hangers on steep routes.
 Also, the keylock makes this a great carabiner to rack nuts and gear on (it won't get hung up as easily on a sling).
-Other than that, this is just a great work horse biner.
+Other than that, this is just a great work horse piece of gear.
 It's not light but it works in a variety of situations, is easy to clip and handle, and gets the job done.

-There were no major dislikes with this quickdraw other than it just didn't perform quite as well as others.
-It was not not one of the easiest to clip and not one of the lightest which propelled other carabiners ahead.
+There were no major dislikes with the Black Diamond Positron other than it just didn't perform quite as well as others.
+It was not not one of the easiest to clip and not one of the lightest which propelled other products ahead.